driveAZ/driveAZ_Analytics/BSM_analysis/README.md

 - Data: see `project-docs/LICENSE-data.txt` (CC BY 4.0)
 - Code/docs: see repository `LICENSE` (Apache-2.0)
-- Citation: see `project-docs/metadata/dcat_dataset.json` and dataset-level `dcat_metadata.json` for publisher/contact

 ---

 For questions, see contacts in `dcat_metadata.json`.